Lead Opinion

 The majority states, “Here, ... we are not questioning whether Robinson extended her consent to search the property, but rather, whether, under the totality of the circumstances, she had rescinded her implied consent to enter that property.”
 Settled principles establish that Officer Cox’s entry onto the Robinsons’ property, in and of itself, was a search

 Under a subjective test, the fact that the Robinsons did not take affirmative steps to exclude all trespassers does not establish that they subjectively intended to consent to police entry onto the curtilage of their property for purposes of a knock-and-talk or any other purpose.
-Neither the United States nor the Virginia Supreme Court has ever held, as the majority of our Court does today, that “implied consent [to entry by the police for a knock-and-talk] is presumed to exist
+Neither the United States nor the Virginia Supreme Court has ever held, as the majority of our Court does today, that “implied consent [to еntry by the police for a knock-and-talk] is presumed to exist

-At most, then, the Commonwealth might claim that, although Officer Cox lacked actual consent, his entry onto the curtilage did not violate the
+At most, then, the Commonwealth might claim that, although Officer Cox lacked actual consent, his entry onto the curtilage did not violate the Fourth Amendment because a reasonable officer would have believed those having a reasonable expectation of privacy in the curtilage did consent or would have consented, if asked, to have the police enter for a knock-and-talk on the night at issue.
+Cf. Florida v.
+Jimeno,

-The fundamental right of individuals to control their own fate by exercising or waiving constitutional rights must take precedence over a police officer‘s mistaken perception of consent, no matter how objectively reasonable or understandable the mistake may have been.
+The fundamental right of individuals to control their own fate by exercising or waiving constitutional rights must take precedence over a police officer’s mistaken perception of consent, no matter how objectively reasonable or understandable the mistake may have bеen.
 From the police perspective, the only sensible guide is that “they should never rely on consent as the basis for a search unless they must.
 If they do search relying on consent, they should be prepared to meet a heavy burden of proof that consent was in fact meaningfully given.
 And even then, because of the difficulties of proof, they should expect to be told often that the search was not proper.”

 Id. (quoting Lloyd L. Weinreb, Generalities of the Fourth Amendment, 42 U. Chi.
 L.Rev.
 47, 64 (1976)).